CouncilofLorien/counciloflorien.github.io/docs/cards/S/slayer.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Slayer._ Two attacks (of one strike each) against the same character.
+> > _Slayer._ Two attacks (of one strike each) all against the same character.
 Attacker chooses defending character.
-The defender may tap any one character in the same company to cancel one of the attacks.
+The defender may tap any one character in the company to cancel one of the attacks.
+This may be done even after a strike is assigned.
 > >
 > > {: .fs-3 }
 > > _“‘He would go out by himself...and stalk...and slay many men...’”_ ***---&#65279;LotR***